Steven M. Wise

 Short Biography

-For the most part, I teach courses in numerical analysis, and, with Abner Salgado, I wrote a graduate-level textbook on the subject entitled Classical Numerical Analysis: A Comprehensive Course, published by Cambridge University Press this year (2023).
-You can check it out on Amazon or Cambridge Core.
-When I can, I also teach some courses in analysis and PDE, which are a lot of fun.
+I teach courses in PDE, analysis, applied mathematics, and numerical analysis.
+With Abner Salgado, I wrote a graduate-level textbook entitled Classical Numerical Analysis: A Comprehensive Course, published by Cambridge University Press in 2023.
+You can check it out on Amazon or on Cambridge Core.
+We have another book coming soon on the topic of multigrid methods, focusing on basic theory and implementation in Matlab.

 Research

-I work in the intersection of numerical analysis, partial differential equations, and soft matter physics.
-I build models to study heat, mass, and current flow and the formation of interfaces in complex fluids and materials, and I design efficient numerical methods to get approximate solutions.
+I work in the intersection of numerical analysis, partial differential equations, soft matter physics, and kinetic theory.
+I build models to study heat, mass, and ion flow and the formation of interfaces in complex fluids and materials, and I try to design efficient numerical methods to get approximate solutions.

 Citations